 The Nevada Sheriffs’ & Chiefs’ Association was formed in 1953 as a professional, social, nonprofit Association dedicated to the cooperation and understanding of all law enforcement agencies in the State of Nevada in order to provide law enforcement services of the highest professional quality to the citizens of the State of Nevada.
-The Association was formed to encourage fellowship between law enforcement agencies and to promote charitable and educational interests.
+The Association was formed to encourage fellowship between law enforcement agencies and to promote charitable and educational interests, as well as compassionate and equitable public service for public safety in Nevada.

 The membership of the NvSCA are passionate about what we're doing.
 With the challenges facing law enforcement on a daily basis, we look to employ the best personnel possible within our respective agencies and to be on the forefront of public safety to the people we serve.